-A broad, survey course designed for students beginning graduate studies in criminal justice who lack background in the field or who seek to investigate the latest theoretical, programmatic, and policy issues.
+This is a broad survey course designed for students beginning graduate studies in criminal justice who lack background in the field or who seek to investigate the latest theoretical, programmatic, and policy issues.
 The class familiarizes students with historical milestones and shifts in criminal justice philosophy and practice.
 It reviews the operations of criminal justice agencies and assesses current practices in light of evidence on outcomes and other consequences.
-The course explores the significance of race, class, and gender in criminal justice processing, agencies and programs.
+The course explores the significance of race, class, and gender in criminal justice processing, agencies, and programs.
 Students have the opportunity to learn and apply a range of methods and theoretical perspectives in analyzing and critiquing selected justice system practices and reform measures.

 8101.
 Decision Making

 This core course conceptualizes criminal justice as a series of interrelated decision stages.
 It examines organizational, legal, and research issues related to each decision stage.

 This core course assumes prior familiarity with basic methodology and statistics.
 It prepares students to conduct criminal justice research and evaluation.
 It covers topics of causality, reliability, validity, and quasi-experimental methods.

 Order (3 s.h.)

 This core course examines moral, practical, legal, and constitutional limitations of law as a means of securing social order.
 Classes and readings are designed to promote critical analysis of primary (constitutions, statutes, cases) and secondary (legal, philosophical, social science literature) sources of law, with special focus on the role of the Supreme Court in balancing state vs. individual interests and on rules and standards by which the Court's discretion and decision making can be assessed.